 I seen [Dr. Wm.
 M. Dent] several times myself and I supposed from what I saw that he was one of the attending physicians during her said sickness with Dr.'s Thayer & Kennedy & others.
 I saw him there .. some dozen times I suppose but I don't know how many more times he might have been there .
 I have heard of no particular dissatisfaction on the part of the heirs as to its amount.
 When the bill was presented, all the said heirs were present and then would have made objections if they wanted to do so

-Ruhama and John are mentioned in a lengthy profile of son in law Frank Stuck in The History of West Virginia, Old and New, published in 1923 by the American Historical Society, Inc. (vol. II. page 500).
+Ruhama and John are mentioned in a lengthy profile of their son-in-law Frank Stuck in The History of West Virginia, Old and New, published in 1923 by the American Historical Society, Inc. (vol. II. page 500).
 The entry states that John "spent his life as a West Virginia farmer on York's Run near Newburg and died in the village of Newburg in January, 1891."

-John died on Jan.
+John passed into eternity on Jan.
 8, 1891 (or 1892, as is marked on his gravestone).
 He was buried at the Methodist Church cemetery in Evansville.

 Ruhama was still living in 1908, at the time of death of her brother, Dr. Guy Hanshaw, who had no children.
 He left behind an estate including lucrative oil and gas wells, and by law Ruhama was entitled to a 1/8 interest.
 At that time, she had declined mentally, and her sister Julia, acting as executrix of the estate, asked the Ritchie County Chancery Court to appoint a special guardian to protect her interests.
 The "Committee of Ruhama Menefee" was formed and led by son in law J. Frank Stuck, appointed to receive the funds for her benefit.
 B.F.
 McGinnis was named as her guardian ad litem (a Latin term meaning the guardianship would only apply for this particular legal case.)
 She received an immediate payout from the estate of $242.50 in 1909.

-Ruhama passed away in 1912, and was laid to rest beside her husband.
-Seen here is the quaint, quiet church and cemetery, photographed during a visit in August 2004.
+Ruhama succumbed to death in 1912, and was laid to rest beside her husband.
+The quaint, quiet church and cemetery seen here was photographed during a visit in August 2004.

 A search of old Preston County newspapers on microfilm, in the West Virginia Collection of West Virginia University, failed to locate an obituary.